Learn / Blog / Article

 Luckily (for me!), things were changing: I joined Hotjar on May 1st, as their new Content Marketer, and was promptly flown to Malta to attend the XAwards so I could later write a conference round-up.
 At the end of the month, Content Strategist Louis Grenier joined Hotjar as well.

-THE HOTJAR CONTENT TEAM: FIO DOSSETTO and LOUIS GRENIER
+THE HOTJAR CONTENT TEAM IN 2017: FIO DOSSETTO AND LOUIS GRENIER

 We were now a brand-new 2-person content team who needed to find their feet and direction, build and enact a vision of what content could do for the company, and find the most productive way to use all the material from the XAwards.